segmentio/Analytics.NET/README.md

 #### Importing Historical Data

-You can import previous data by using the Identify / Track override that accepts a timestamp.
-If you are tracking things that are happening now, we prefer that you leave the timestamp out and let our servers timestamp your requests.
+You can import previous data by using the Identify / Track override that accepts a timestamp on each Identify / Track.
+If you are calling Identify and Track as things happen in real time, we recommend that you leave the timestamp out and let our servers timestamp your requests.

 #### License